 The main draw to Ulun Danu is the temple that floats in the lake.
 However, this mainly depends on the time of year.
 We came here the first week of October which is the end of the dry season.
 And the water level had significantly gone down.
 Thus, the temple only had parts surrounded by water.

 Pura Ulun Danu entrance fee is 50k IDR (3.20 EUR) and there is a parking fee of 2k IDR for your scooter.
 For a car the fee is 5k IDR.
 If you aren’t given an entrance ticket, ask for it.
 The fee goes for the upkeep of the attraction.
 And if you’re not given the ticket your money will be going directly into the cashier’s pocket.

 Things To Do and How Much Time you will Need

 How much time you spend at Ulun Danu comes down to what interests you.
 There are quite a few things to do and you could easily spend 2 or more hours.
-Beside wandering around the temple and marveling at the temple, you may opt to go for a speed boat ride on the lake.
+Besides wandering around the temple and marveling at the temple, you may opt to go for a speed boat ride on the lake.
 Or either rent a swan themed paddle boat and go out onto the Bratan.

 However, the most popular thing to do is to rent a row boat out to the lake.
 From here you can get great photo opportunities.